 Avoid hangry kids

-Here’s one if you have a toddler (guilty).
 If you’re planning to change up their sleeping routine, don’t forget to move around the rest of it too.
-That means moving their mealtimes forward in 15 minute intervals too.
-It means you’ll avoid the hanger first thing in the morning and they won’t be too full up at bedtime.
+That means moving their mealtimes forward in 15 minute intervals too so you’ll avoid hanger first thing in the morning and they won’t be too full up at bedtime.

 Darker nights mean more cries of ‘I’m scared of the dark.’
-So stop them in their tracks with a nightlight.
-Pick a fun and friendly table lamp or make more of a feature with cool wall and string lights.
+So stop them in their tracks with a nightlight or table lamp that they can really bond with - we've got adorable options from rabbits to cuddly lions to wooden dinosaurs!

 Black it out